 Day 2: Muscat – Wadi Dayqah dam – Bimmah sinkhole

-Before leaving Muscat, stop at the Sultan Qaboos mosque, which is the only one in Oman, non-Muslims can visit.
+Before leaving Muscat, stop at the Sultan Qaboos mosque, which is the only one in Oman, non-Muslims can visit and that is why a must to see.
 Women travelers should be properly dressed (loose and long sleeved shirt and trousers.
 A head scarf will not be a bad idea as well).
 The Sultan Qaboos mosque is closed on Fridays.
 The rest of the days you can only visit it in the morning from 8:30 to 11:00, so plan ahead.
 (Coordinates: 126.96.36.199 / 188.8.131.52)

 Continue your travel over the Hajar mountains and stop at the Wadi Dayqah dam (Coordinates: 23.05.00.2 / 184.108.40.206).
 You can have your lunch break at the fishing town of Quriat (Coordinates: 23.16.01.2 / 220.127.116.11).
 In the afternoon you will only have one more stop you should not miss – Bimmah sinkhole with its beautiful torques color, which is close to Wadi Shab.
 (Coordinates: 23.02.09.9 / 59.04.18.4)